 One strategic example is stirring up social opposition to rare earth mineral facilities in Australia and the United States.
 China’s party-government intends to retain its current dominance of that market and use it to induce and coerce countries into complying with other forms of Chinese aggression.
 State-owned enterprises and private firms might exercise what agency they can, but the effects are relative—they compete.
 Compared to democracies, China combines rare earth mineral dependence with predatory loans, non-transparent business practices favoring Chinese firms, and military and paramilitary operations in disputed territory to create synergistic effects.

-Meanwhile, democracies use the same when-deterrence-fails language of strategy to develop warfighting capabilities as authoritarians wage war with ways and means we don’t regard as warfare.
+Meanwhile, democracies use the same when-deterrence-fails language of strategy to develop warfighting capabilities as authoritarians wage war with ways and means we don’t recognize as warfare.
 This dynamic has not changed.
-Its existence is a chronic disadvantage for uninformed, misinformed, and deliberately disinformed democracies devoted to deterrence.
+Its existence is a chronic disadvantage for uninformed, misinformed, and deliberately disinformed democracies devoted to deterrence, deterrence of violent armed conflict.

 Our focus is understandable given the need for civilian control over the military.
 However, as a default strategy, our focus prevents better collaboration and ultimately, integrating competitive ends, ways, and means.